Venafi/aws-private-ca-policy-venafi/README.md

 ### Permissions

-The IAM user role for the Lambda functions should have following policies assigned:
+The IAM administrator should have following policies:
-- AWSCertificateManagerPrivateCAUser
-- AmazonDynamoDBFullAccess (TODO: this can be and should be reduced)
+TODO: make a list
+Engineer should have following policies:
+TODO: make a list

 ### Example certificate signing request: